TejoVK/SpeechKeywordSpotting/README.md

 # Keyword Spotting Using Deep Learning

 This repository contains a Streamlit application for keyword spotting using deep learning.
-The application recognizes specific keywords from audio inputs, utilizing a pre-trained TensorFlow model to make predictions from recorded or uploaded audio files.
+The application recognizes specific keywords from audio inputs, utilizing a pre-trained model that we trained using TensorFlow to make predictions from recorded or uploaded audio files.
 ## Features

 - **Audio Input Options**: Users can either upload a `.wav` audio file or record their voice directly within the app.